Immigration Services (Australia)

 Intelligent Status Enquiry Responses

 When a status enquiry email arrives — and they still arrive, even with proactive updates — the system can detect the nature of the enquiry, pull the current case information from HubSpot, and draft a response.
-The draft goes to me for review before sending, because I need to verify accuracy and add anything case-specific.
+The draft goes to the agent for review before sending, so accuracy can be verified and anything case-specific added.
 But the research, composition, and compliance logging are done.
 What used to take fifteen minutes now takes two: scan the draft, confirm it is accurate, approve the send.

 The Compliance Benefit You Cannot Afford to Ignore